abhijit360/AEF_BUILD_UMASS/README.md

 Things Accomplished:
 - set up db models

-Things left to do:
+things to do:
-- set up a ts config file
-- set up express routes and pull data
+- fix backend models for post to handle images and markdown string.
+- format the front-end markdown editor to be more inuitive.
+- figure out how to send images and markdown data from the front end.